 - Helps in protecting body cells against external influences, such as air pollution, UV radiation and free radicals.

-A copper shortage is rare in most people.
+In most people, a copper shortage is rare.
 The risk of a shortage is higher in neonates, premature babies and children who have been malnourished.
 Severe shortage of copper leads to anemia, lighter skin, reduction of the immune system and bone defects, such as osteoporosis.

 An excess of copper is usually caused by contamination of food and/or beverages.
 This causes an excess of saliva, abdominal pain, nausea, vomiting and diarrhea.